Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Accelerate Kernel Tuning with Web-Specific Lite Space

-From the calculation, the ones priorities the higher-level storage (\ie registers) usage (Web GPU heuristics 4) within the storage size (Heuristics for Wasm 2 and Heuristics for WebGPU 2) will be in the space.
-They will be evaluated in the order from the ones with max activated blocks to the ones with min activated blocks (Web GPU heuristics 4).
-Other heuristics are based on the Wasm and WebGPU specification.
-Note in the actual calculation, there will be a relaxation ratio for the hardware resources, since other variables in the kernel will also use registers.
+The candidates that satisfy the heuristics will be in the optimization space.
+For online evaluation on devices, the candidates in the space will be evaluated in the order from the ones with max blocks per core to the ones with min blocks per core.
+Note in the actual calculation, there is a relaxation ratio for the hardware resources, since other variables in a kernel implementation also use registers or caches.

 Finally, by applying both the Web-guided space reduction and the device-guided space building, our web-specific lite kernel optimization space only includes a few dozens of candidates, six orders of magnitude smaller than the naive search space, which is able to be evaluated online.